ebantwi/CS460G_Machine-Learning/FINAL_PROJECT_README.txt

 Finalmodel40: this is the files for th weights of our CNN
-archive: this contains our training and testing data image_display.py: contains a helper function for facedetection.py
+archive: this contains our training and testing data image_display.py: contains a helper function for facedetection.py Final Project Report - Joseph Alverson, Eugene Antwi Boasiako, Noah Bohannon.PDF: provides the report we wrote about the project